refinedev/refine/documentation/docs/guides-and-concepts/import-export/csv-import.md

 }
 ```

 And it's done.
 When you click on the button and provide a CSV file of the headers `"title"`,`"content"`,`"status"`,`"categoryId"` and `"userId"`, it should be mapped and imported.
 Mapped data is the request payload.
 Either as part of an array or by itself as part of every request.
-In our example, it fires 4 `POST` requests like this:
+In our example, it fires `POST` request/requests like this:

 ```json title="POST https://api.fake-rest.refine.dev/posts"
 {